almostearthling/hello-world/README.md

 # hello-world
-Just a place to store stuff.
+This is just a place to store stuff.